MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-H-Clauses-Forms/part-552-Solicitation-Provisions-Contract-Clauses/subpart-552.2-Text-Provisions-Clauses/section-552.238-110.md

 ##### 552.238-110 Commercial Satellite Communication (COMSATCOM) Services. #####

-Link to an amendment published at 88 FR 20079, Apr.
-5, 2023.

 As prescribed in 538.273(d)(34) insert the following clause:

-Commercial Satellite Communication (COMSATCOM) Services (MAY 2019)
+Commercial Satellite Communication (COMSATCOM) Services (MAY 2023)

-(a) *General background.* Special Item Numbers (SINs) have been established for Commercial Satellite Communications (COMSATCOM) services, focused on transponded capacity (SIN 132-54) and fixed and mobile subscription services (SIN 132-55), to make available common COMSATCOM services to all Ordering Activities.
+(a) *General background.* A Special Item Number (SIN) has been established for Commercial Satellite Communications (COMSATCOM) services, focused on transponded capacity and fixed and mobile subscription services, to make available common COMSATCOM services to all Ordering Activities.

 (b) *Information assurance.* (1) The Contractor shall demonstrate, to the maximum extent practicable, the ability to meet: